poorvabedmutha31/Resonance-Toolbox/README.md

 # Resonance-Toolbox
-This repository maintains the complete list of resources to complete the resonance mechanism.
+This repository maintains the complete list of resources to compute the resonance mechanism.

 The below figure depicts two objects with oscillatory properties, such as persons.
 The link shows a relationship between the property of one object to another.
 The linkage between property would define the relationship, and depending on the relationship obtained, a type of resonance can be defined.